rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 If you are using a UP Board as the device, learn
 [how to prepare it](/getting-started/prepare-up-board).

-If you are using custom rapyuta.io image on the device, the catkin workspace is created, the io_tutorials repository is present in the workspace, and the source code is built for you.
+If you are using custom rapyuta.io image on the device, the catkin workspace is already created, the *io_tutorials* repository is already present in the workspace.
+Moreover, the source code is built for you.

 If you are using either a computer with ROS installed on it or any device other